 These scholarships are based on recommendations from the Director of the Ready to Work Program.

-Recipients receive up to 4 credit hours of instruction on this scholarship which is also authorized by the Alabama Department of Postsecondary Education.
+Recipients receive up to 4 credit hours of instruction on this scholarship which is also authorized by the Alabama Community College System.

 GED Free Class